Commercial Outgoings: What Are They & What’s A Base Date?

-When it comes to outgoings, your commercial lease agreement should:
+When it comes to documenting outgoings, your commercial lease agreement should:

 - Clearly itemise the outgoings that are your (the tenant’s) responsibility to pay and which are the owners.
 In some cases, certain outgoings may be split between you and your landlord.

-- Outline how the outgoings will be calculated and distributed (this is particularly important if there are multiple tenants sharing a commercial space).
+- Outline how the outgoings will be calculated and distributed (this is particularly important if multiple tenants are sharing a commercial space).

 - Specify how particular outgoings are to be paid.
 For example, is the owner reimbursed after an expense has been paid or do you pay the expense directly?
-Or, alternatively, are periodic payments made based on estimates of future expenses that are reconciled later?
+Alternatively, are periodic payments made based on estimates of future expenses that are reconciled later?

-Tip: Before you sign any new lease, ensure that you ask your landlord for an itemised copy of the budgeted outgoings.
-This will help you to understand where your money is going and if you are being overcharged for certain items.
+Tip: Before you sign a new lease, ensure that you ask your landlord for an itemised copy of the budgeted outgoings.
+This will help you to understand where your money is going and if you are being overcharged for specific items.

-Why the base date for calculating your outgoings is important
+Why the base date for calculating your commercial lease outgoings is important

-Landlords typically have a base date/year in the lease that is used to calculate increases in their outgoing recoveries from tenants.
-All future and past costs are usually indexed or compared to this year or date.
+Landlords typically have a base date/year in the lease used to calculate increases in their outgoing recoveries from tenants.
+And, generally, all future and past costs are indexed or compared to this year or date.